giovancombo/ProteinSecondaryStructurePrediction/README.md

 But the task addressed here is actually easier, as it is a **Sequence Classification** task: at every input *character* (from the Primary Structure Vocabulary, of size 20) corresponds **one** output *character* (from the Secondary Structure Vocabulary, of size 8).
 In fact, with no surprises, this task can be solved using a ConvNet.
 This allows to guess that I could implement only an Encoder Transformer, getting rid of the Decoder, and replacing it with a simple classification head (e.g. an MLP) over every vector from the last layer of the remaining Transformer.

+---

+## 2 - Related Works

+Early approaches like Chou-Fasman and GOR algorithms relied on simple statistical propensities of amino acids, achieving modest accuracies of 50-60%.

+A major breakthrough came with the introduction of machine learning techniques.
+Rost and Sander's PHD method (1993) employed neural networks and evolutionary information, pushing accuracies above 70%.
+The use of Position-Specific Scoring Matrices (PSSMs) became crucial, providing context beyond the amino acid sequence alone.

+PSIPRED, developed by Jones in 1999, set a new benchmark with its two-stage neural network approach, achieving around 80% accuracy for three-state prediction.
+This marked the beginning of modern, high-accuracy prediction methods.

+The deep learning era brought further advancements.
+Zhou and Troyanskaya's 2014 work with stacked sparse autoencoders demonstrated the power of deep architectures in capturing both local and global structural information.
+Recurrent Neural Networks, particularly LSTMs, proved effective in modeling long-range dependencies, as shown in works like DeepCNF (Sønderby and Winther, 2014) and DCRNN (Li and Yu, 2016).

+Convolutional Neural Networks also found success, especially in capturing local structural motifs.
+Wang et al.'s DeepCNF (2016) combined CNNs with Conditional Random Fields, achieving state-of-the-art performance by modeling both local and global sequence-structure relationships.

+Recent years have seen the emergence of attention mechanisms and transformer architectures.
+While primarily developed for natural language processing, these models have shown promise in understanding complex protein structures, as demonstrated by AlphaFold (Jumper et al., 2021) in tertiary structure prediction.

+The current trend is towards hybrid models that combine different architectures.
+OPUS-TASS (Xu et al., 2020) integrates CNNs, bidirectional LSTMs, and transformer layers, achieving high accuracy in both 3-state and 8-state predictions.

+---

+## 3 - Method

+---

+## 4 - Experimental setup

+---

+## 5 - Results

+---

+## 6 - Ablation studies

+---

+## 7 - Conclusion